 Virginia Museum of Fine Arts

-Institute of Contemporary Art at Virginia Commonwealth University
+Institute of Contemporary Art

-You'll find an edgier collection at the ICA Richmond, which opened in early 2018 to great acclaim.
+You'll find an edgier collection at the Institute of Contemporary Art in Richmond.
 Rotating exhibitions occupy two floors and encourage contemplation and discussion.
 During our visit, a giant mural in the lobby displayed quotes collected from barbershops around the city.
-A powerful display by artist Paul Rucker, who was on-site discussing his work, explored the impact and ideology of the KKK.
 Exhibits change so follow the link for details on what you'll see during your visit.

 Richmond Murals: a Street Art Lovers Dream